Robert Cormier (colonist): Colonial life

 The outposts in Acadia were originally very small fur-trading posts.
 When Cardinal Richelieu authorized a stronger French presence in the New World, he commissioned Isaac de Razilly to be lieutenant-general of Acadia.

 French administrators, including nearby Port Royal's lord, the Sieur Charles de Menou d'Aulnay, thought little of the colonists' reclaiming tidal marshlands.
 Denys was very impressed with the "great extent of meadows which the sea used to cover and which the Sieur d’Aulay has drained".
 It was this extensive system of dikes and wooden drainage sluices (called aboiteaux) that set this colony apart from any others.
 It allowed the colonists to reclaim land that the Mi'kmaq nation had no use for.
 This greatly aided peaceful co-existence with their neighbors, and Mi'kmaq trade, friendship and intermarriage was and is an immensely important part of the Acadian identity and heritage.

 It was to a more well-established settlement in Port Royal that Robert took his family to settle in 1650.
-Once the family was established, it isn't certain that Robert and Marie stayed at the colony or eventually returned to France.
+Once the family was established, it wasn't certain that Robert and Marie stayed at the colony or eventually returned to France.
 His son Thomas appears in the 1671 census as a carpenter at Port Royal, aged 35, married to Magdelaine Girouard, with a 2-year-old daughter and possessing 7 cattle, 7 sheep and 6 arpent of land.
 This shows a typical early colonial holding, capable of sustaining a small family.

 Rather than sprawling the colony outward, the Acadians established villages in several distinct core areas, such as the Minas Basin and Beaubassin.
 It was to Beaubassin that Thomas Cormier moved his family along with others.
 The 1686 census shows him and his wife now with 9 children, 4 guns, 40 arpent of land, 30 cattle, 10 sheep and 15 hogs.
 This is considerably more holding than a French peasant could hope for in Old World France.